ExchangeUnion/docs/Dockerless Installation.md

 ## Daemonize `lnd`

-If you want to daemonize `xud`, so that it starts on boot without needing its own terminal, you can do this using `systemd`:
+If you want to daemonize `lnd`, so that it starts on boot without needing its own terminal, you can do this using `systemd`:

 ```toml
 [Unit]